ibm-cloud-docs/containers/cs_troubleshoot_network.md

 {: #suspended}

 {: tsSymptoms}
-Your {{site.data.keyword.Bluemix_notm}} account was suspended, or all worker nodes in your cluster were deleted.
+Your {{site.data.keyword.cloud_notm}} account was suspended, or all worker nodes in your cluster were deleted.
 After the account is reactivated, you cannot add worker nodes when you try to resize or rebalance your worker pool.
 You see an error message similar to the following:

 ```
 SoftLayerAPIError(SoftLayer_Exception_Public): Could not obtain network VLAN with id #123456.